Ready to launch?

 Paste the nameservers provided by Cloudflare.

-Finish Setup — The above five (5) steps are all that is required to get you up and running with Cloudflare, however, it’s a powerful service with lots of tools to help your website.
+That is all that is required to get you up and running with Cloudflare, however, it’s a powerful service with lots of tools to help your website.
 We’ll come back to it in our Advanced Cloudflare Setup & Best Practices guide for advanced configuration options.

 Part C — Updating WordPress To Use Your Custom Domain